Overview of Requirements: CPRM-M and CPRM

 - A minimum of 16 hours must be specific to Ethical Responsibility knowledge and skills.

-- Applicants must complete at least six (6) contact hours of MCBAP-approved clinical ethical behavior and decision-making study course(s) within the 16 hours.
+- Applicants must complete at least six (6) contact hours of MCBAP-approved recovery support or other behavioral health practice ethics and decision-making study course(s) within the 16 hours.

 Code of Ethics – Sign and adhere to the MCBAP Peer Recovery Code of Ethical Standards.

 Residency - Must live or work within the State of Michigan fifty-one percent (51%) of the time.

 Recovery Status – This credential is designed for and intended for persons who have been successful in their own recovery, and are prepared to share their experience and knowledge with others at an earlier stage of recovery from alcohol and/or drug use, mental illness, and stress disorders working as part of an organized clinical team.
 A statement of personal commitment to recovery is required.
 A minimum period of continued recovery over the past two or more years is expected.